symfony-doge/veslo/README.md

 $ docker-compose run --rm app bin/console doctrine:fixtures:load --group roadmap.configuration.parameters --append
 ```

+Up to 120 sec may be required for starting up the vacancy parsing process.

 ### Manual

 You can clone and deploy the application with your own environment